93% would make again

 - Heat the vegetable oil in a large skillet over high heat.
 Add the tofu and sear on one side until deep brown in color, about 5 minutes.
 Flip and cook on the other side until deep brown, 5 minutes more.
 Remove the tofu from the pan.

-- Pour the reserved marinade into the skillet on medium heat and reduce until thick and syrupy, about 5 minutes.
+- Pour the reserved marinade into the skillet and reduce over medium heat until thick and syrupy, about 5 minutes.
 Return the tofu to the pan and stir to coat with the glaze.
 Remove the pan from the heat.

 - To serve, slather the inside of the bao buns with hoisin sauce, then add the pickled vegetables, glazed tofu, sliced scallions, and sesame seeds.